yguel/scara_tutorial_ros2/resources/launch_tutorial.md

     )
 ```

 Some additional information about available controllers can be found [here](https://control.ros.org/master/doc/ros2_controllers/doc/controllers_index.html).
-If, however, for the purpose of your applications you need a custom controller, you can go to the [section](controller_tutorial.md) about how to develop one.
+If, however, for the purpose of your applications you need a custom controller, you can go to the [section on how to develop one](controller_tutorial.md).